From flying around Australia to flying around the World: A Teen’s Mission of Hope.

 The Challenge of Illness

 My story begins not in the cockpit of an airplane, but in the hospital room of Queensland Children's Hospital.
-I was frequently in hospital since it opened nearly 10 years ago before being diagnosed with a Crohn’s Disease in February after I spent countless days and nights under the care of my dedicated medical professionals.
+I was frequently in hospital since it opened in 2014 before being diagnosed with a Crohn’s Disease in February 2024 after I spent countless days and nights under the care of my dedicated medical professionals.
 These challenges were immense, yet within them, I found reservoirs of resilience and hope.

 Lessons Beyond Medicine